Strain effects on topological and valley properties of Janus monolayer $\mathrm{VSiGeN_4}$: Abstract

 \section{Abstract}

-Strain is a very effective method to tune electronic states of two-dimension (2D) materials, which can induce unique phase transition.
+Strain is an effective method to tune the electronic properties of two-dimension (2D) materials, and can induce novel phase transition.
 Recently, 2D $\mathrm{MA_2Z_4}$ family materials are of interest because of their emerging topological, magnetic and superconducting properties.
-Here, we investigate the impact of strain effects ($a/a_0$:0.96$\sim$1.04) on physical properties of Janus monolayer $\mathrm{VSiGeN_4}$ as a derivative of $\mathrm{VSi_2N_4}$ or $\mathrm{VGe_2N_4}$, which possesses dynamic, mechanical and thermal stabilities.
-For out-of-plane magnetic anisotropy, with increasing strain, $\mathrm{VSiGeN_4}$ undergoes ferrovalley semiconductor (FVS), half-valley-metal (HVM), valley-polarized quantum anomalous Hall insulator (VQAHI), HVM and FVS.
-These imply twice topological phase transition, which are related with sign-reversible Berry curvature and band inversion between $d_{xy}$+$d_{x^2-y^2}$ and $d_{z^2}$ orbitals for K or -K valley.
+Here, we investigate the impact of strain effects ($a/a_0$:0.96$\sim$1.04) on the physical properties of Janus monolayer $\mathrm{VSiGeN_4}$ as a derivative of $\mathrm{VSi_2N_4}$ or $\mathrm{VGe_2N_4}$, which possesses dynamical, mechanical and thermal stabilities.
+For out-of-plane magnetic anisotropy, with increasing strain, $\mathrm{VSiGeN_4}$ undergoes transition between ferrovalley semiconductor (FVS), half-valley-metal (HVM), valley-polarized quantum anomalous Hall insulator (VQAHI), HVM and FVS.
+These imply twice topological phase transitions, which are related with sign-reversible Berry curvature and band inversion between $d_{xy}$+$d_{x^2-y^2}$ and $d_{z^2}$ orbitals for K or -K valley.
 The band inversion also leads to transformation of valley splitting strength between valence and conduction bands.
-However, for in-plane magnetic anisotropy, no special quantum anomalous Hall (QAH) states and valley polarization exist within considered strain range.
-The actual magnetic anisotropy energy (MAE) shows that the easy magnetization axis of $\mathrm{VSiGeN_4}$ possesses a complex strain dependence, and several transitions in the magnetic anisotropy can be observed.
-The intrinsic phase diagram shows no special QAH and HVM states in monolayer $\mathrm{VSiGeN_4}$.
-Fortunately, these can be easily achieved by external magnetic field, which can adjust easy magnetization axis of $\mathrm{VSiGeN_4}$ from in-plane one to out-of-plane one.
-Because strain can effectively tune the correlation strength ($U$) of electron, the MAE as a function of $U$ is calculated, which shows similar outline with MAE vs $a/a_0$.
-Our findings shed light on strain effects on electronic states of $\mathrm{VSiGeN_4}$, which may open new perspectives for multifunctional quantum devices in valleytronics and spintronics.
+However, for in-plane magnetic anisotropy, no special quantum anomalous Hall (QAH) states and valley polarization exist within the considered strain range.
+The actual magnetic anisotropy energy (MAE) shows no special QAH and HVM states in monolayer $\mathrm{VSiGeN_4}$.
+Fortunately, these can be easily achieved by external magnetic field, which adjusts the easy magnetization axis of $\mathrm{VSiGeN_4}$ from in-plane one to out-of-plane one.
+Our findings shed light on how strain can be employed to engineer the electronic states of $\mathrm{VSiGeN_4}$, which may open new perspectives for multifunctional quantum devices in valleytronics and spintronics.

 \keywords{Strain, Magnetic anisotropy energy, Phase transition ~~~~~~~~~~~~~Email:sandongyuwang@163.com}